lahari-cse/weather-application/README.md

 A responsive Weather Dashboard Web App that displays real-time weather information, a 5-day forecast, and hourly temperature charts.
 The application allows users to search for a city or use their current location to view weather conditions.

-The app is built using HTML, CSS, and JavaScript, and it uses a free weather API to fetch live weather da
+The app is built using HTML, CSS, and JavaScript, and it uses a free weather API to fetch live weather data

 ## 📸 Screenshots